siddharthpandey973-droid/login-form-webpage/README.md

-# Calculator App 🧮✨
+# Animated Login Form 🔐✨

-This project is a simple and interactive **Calculator App** built using **HTML, CSS, and JavaScript**.
+This project is a modern and stylish **Animated Login Form** created using **HTML, CSS, and JavaScript**.
-It performs all basic arithmetic operations with a clean UI and smooth button interactions.
-Perfect for beginners learning DOM, events, and JavaScript logic.
+It includes smooth input animations, glowing effects, and a clean user interface to enhance the login experience.

 ---

 ### ✨ Features
-- Clean & modern calculator UI
+- Modern UI with beautiful animations
-- Supports addition, subtraction, multiplication, and division
+- Glowing input fields
-- Smooth button click animations
+- Smooth hover and click effects
 - Fully responsive design
-- Built using pure HTML, CSS, & JavaScript
-- Works in all modern browsers
+- No external libraries — 100% HTML/CSS/JS

 ---